 At Discipleship Community Church, we want everyone to be able to come and worship our Lord and Savior.
 Therefore, we have done our best to create a safe environment for your children in our nursery so that you can focus on worshiping and learning.
 In addition, since the Bible tells us in Psalm 127:3 that children are a gift from the Lord, it is our desire to treat each child as a very special gift to be cared for and shown the love of Christ.

 Below are some of the highlights you need to know about our nursery program.
 At the end of this page is a link to our handbook with additional information concerning how the nursery is run and the rules we have crafted to safe guard all of the children we care for.
 If you have any questions that are not covered on this page or in the Handbook, please feel free to contact us on our contact page.
 We welcome your input and are happy to have the chance to address any questions or concerns you may have.

 If you are new to Discipleship Community Church, here is what you need to know:

-- During our worship service and Wednesday night community groups time, children from birth through age four are accepted for care in the nursery.
-Children ages five through ten may attend our children’s church service or attend the regular worship service with their parents.
+- During our worship service children from birth through age four are accepted for care in the nursery.
+All other children attend the regular worship service with their parents.

-- Children above nursery age are not allowed in the nursery during any church services, including community groups and Wednesday nights.
+- Children above nursery age are not allowed in the nursery during any church services, including community groups when available.